Spain's Iberia seeks survival in low-cost launch

-Ryanair overtook Iberia, part of International Airlines Group IAG.L (ICAG.L), as Spain’s leading airline by passengers last year.
+Ryanair overtook Iberia, part of International Airlines Group (IAG), as Spain’s leading airline by passengers last year.
 About half of all flights in Spain are low-cost, making it difficult for Iberia to make money with its traditional business model.

 “What was unprofitable becomes profitable as of today,” Rafael Sanchez-Lozano, chief executive of Iberia, told reporters.